 Although it’s a small island, Bali really has so much to offer.
 Until recently I had never heard of Mason Elephant Park and Lodge.
 And the incredible thing is that it’s only half an hour from Ubud.

-I have always loved elephants, they are probably my favourite animal, so getting a chance to be close to them and photographing them was an opportunity that I couldn’t resist.
+I have always loved elephants, they are probably my favorite animal, so getting a chance to be close to them and photographing them was an opportunity that I couldn’t resist.

 I came to this park as a blank canvas, open to see what this place had to offer.
 I have been in elephant parks in Thailand and I have washed an elephant in India, but never seen one in Bali.
 This place is not an elephant sanctuary where the Elephants roam free.
 And with a bit of knowledge and common sense, I now see why this is not possible here.